 TwinBee is a vertical scrolling shoot 'em up that is unlike any others during the time.
 Instead of "gritty" alien and military plane shooters, Konami decided to make a very cutesy shoot 'em up that retains all of the fun of others in its genre, but paints it with a thick coat of famed Japanese cuteness.

-Twinbee has fairly typically shoot 'em up gameplay.
-You are in a anthropomorphic ship named Twinbee, you scroll upwards and you can shoot enemies.
+TwinBee has fairly typically shoot 'em up gameplay.
+The player is in an anthropomorphic ship named Twinbee, scrollings upwards and shooting enemies.
 It is all in the visual design of the game that makes it different.
 The game has very bright colors and everything is designed in a very cartoony manner.

 Levels are structured in a standard shoot 'em up manner.
 The player flies through an area and at the end has to fight a larger boss ship.